Teckdegen/stellaai/README.md

 - Warnings help improve code quality and security

 ### Deployment Issues
-- Verify your wallet has sufficient STX for transaction fees
+- Verify your private key is valid and has sufficient STX for transaction fees
 - Check that your contract name is unique
 - Ensure your code passes validation before deployment